bincrafters/community/docs/tips_and_tricks.rst

 Bincrafter's Conan Tips
 =======================

-*Practical day to day conan usage.
+*Practical day to day Conan usage.
 This guide is always a work in progress.*

 Introduction
 ------------